Patellar tendinopathy - specialists and information

 28.11.2023

-Patellar tendinitis is mainly a condition suffered by athletes.
-But non-athletes can also develop patellar tendinitis if they put incorrect pressure on the knee.
-The disease progresses in four stages, with movement restrictions increasing with advancing development, as does pain.
-Nevertheless, surgery is often the very last resort when other treatment approaches have not previously led to success.
+Patellar tendinopathy is mainly a disease of athletes.
+However, non-athletes can also develop patellar tendinopathy if the knee is incorrectly loaded.
+The disease progresses in four stages, with movement restrictions and pain increasing as the condition progresses.
+However, surgery is often the last resort if other therapeutic approaches have not been successful.

-Below you will find more information and selected specialists for patellar tendinitis.
+Below you will find further information and selected specialists for patellar tendinopathy.

 ICD codes for this diseases: M76.5